websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/configuring-workflow-actions-and-notifications.md

     ![Modify the Update node.](./configuring-workflow-actions-and-notifications/images/04.png)

-1. Double click _Actions_ to define an action.
+1. Click an existing action or _New_ if there are none currently defined.
 1. Enter _reject_ in the Name field.
-1. Select _Groovy_ from the _Script Language_ dropdown menu.
 1. Select _On Assignment_ from the _Execution Type_ dropdown menu.
-1. Enter the script in the _Script_ field.
+1. Enter the script in the _Template (Groovy)_ field (it's called the _Script_ field in some versions).
 The Single Approver workflow contains an Update task with an action written in Groovy that sets the status of the asset as _denied_, then sets it to _pending_.

     ```java
+    import com.liferay.portal.kernel.workflow.WorkflowConstants;
     import com.liferay.portal.kernel.workflow.WorkflowStatusManagerUtil;
-    import com.liferay.portal.kernel.workflow.WorkflowConstants;

     WorkflowStatusManagerUtil.updateStatus(WorkflowConstants.getLabelStatus("denied"), workflowContext);
     WorkflowStatusManagerUtil.updateStatus(WorkflowConstants.getLabelStatus("pending"), workflowContext);